Now accepting applications!

 The Ohio State University Young Writers Workshop is a week-long summer program for high school students in Columbus City Schools, charter schools in the city of Columbus, South-Western City Schools and Reynoldsburg City Schools.
-This year, for the first time ever, we are also inviting students in city high schools across Ohio.
+This year we are also inviting students in city schools across Ohio.

 YWW students will attend daily workshops and courses taught by Ohio State Department of English faculty, graduate alumni and graduate students and have time to work on their own writing every day as well as attend readings, sessions with visiting writers in various fields, and other events, and participate in an open mic reading of their own work.
 YWW students study fiction, poetry and/or nonfiction.
 The program includes special presentations on a variety of other topics by visiting writers; potential topics include writing graphic novels, songwriting, writing for TV and literary journalism.
 The program will conclude with a capstone event honoring the students and their families.